ansible-collections/ibm_zos_core/docs/source/modules/zos_find.rst

   If the pattern is a regular expression, it must match the full data set name.

+  To exclude members, the regular expression or pattern must be enclosed in parentheses.
+This expression can be used alongside a pattern to exclude data set names.

   | **required**: False
   | **type**: list
   | **elements**: str